infinum/android-handbook/Testing.md

 ### Using a mock web server to simulate API

 When testing, we don't want to execute real API calls.
-Instead, we use a mock server and specify each response so we can test different use cases.
+Instead, we use a mock server and specify each response so that we can test different use cases.
 It is usually a good idea to provide OkHttp's [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) with Dagger.
 You have to start it and shut it down before and after each test.

 In each test, you may want to enqueue the response(s).
 Enqueuing works using [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)))